ADAAS-org/adaas-a-concept/README.md

 ## 📖 Overview

-A-Concept is a modern framework created by the ADAAS R&D team to redefine how we design and develop software in the Industry 5.0 era.
+A-Concept is a modern framework created by the ADAAS R&D teams to redefine how we design and develop software in the Industry 5.0 era.
 It combines:

 1. **The A-Concept Paradigm**: A revolutionary architectural framework rooted in an enhanced C4 model, designed to bridge software design and actual development.